New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 He recommends getting professional advice before entering into an equity release agreement and advises those looking to access funds from their homes to explore other options, such as downsizing, first.

-What is equity release without affordability assessment?
+What is equity release without an affordability assessment?

 Alternatively, an equity release plan may involve making regular payments to reduce the debt while retaining home ownership.